 REDWARE Type of pottery with a particular recipe and requiring particular firing conditions.
 Can be porous in nature or highly vitrified.

 REDUCING and REDUCING ATMOSPHERE The term reducing refers to how much oxygen is in the kiln's atmosphere while the kiln is firing.
 An oxidation atmosphere has plenty of oxygen for the fuel to burn.
 A reducing atmosphere occurs when the amount of available oxygen is reduced.
 Fire requires oxygen to burn.
 When there is a lack of oxygen, the fuel does not burn completely and the kiln atmosphere becomes filled with free carbon.
 The free carbon atoms aggressively grab any oxygen atoms they can find.
 In fact, carbon atoms are so oxygen-hungry that they are able to break molecular bonds.
 The carbon robs the clay and glaze materials of their oxygen.
-When the carbon reduces the amount of oxygen in the clay and glaze molecules, the colors and textures of the clay and glaze change.
+When the carbon reduces the amount of oxygen in the clay and glaze molecules, the colours and textures of the clay and glaze change.
 These changes can sometimes be quite dramatic.

 REFRACTORY Ceramic material which will withstand high temperatures.
 A refractory material is a ceramic material (body) which retains its strength at high temperatures.
 Refractory products are a vital element in all high-temperature processes, such as metals making, the production of cement, glass and ceramics, and petrochemical processes.
 Without refractories there would be no cars, no planes, no trains, no gas or electricity, and we would be eating from wooden plates and living in mud-brick huts.

 REGULATOR HOLE Part of a bottle oven.
 Found above the hob.
 Used to control the amount of secondary air entering the oven through the bag.
 Sometimes fitted with metal (cast iron) slides otherwise loose bricks are used to cover the holes and regulated the movement of air.
 Above the regulator holes is the spy hole which allowed viewing into the bag.